Donald Trump Gets Advice From Pal Howard Stern: ‘Get The F*** Out Of There, Man’

 — CNN (@CNN) March 28, 2018

-Stern shared that he had personally seen Trump’s previous life “up close” and this was a life to covet, especially by the politicians that are now working with number 45.
+Stern shared that he had personally seen Trump’s previous life “up close” and this was a life to covet, especially by the politicians that are now working with him in his role as president.

-Back then, like now, Stern has not been able to comprehend why Donald Trump, who at the age of 71, would ever want to give up his cushy life, gorgeous wife, and beautiful Mar-a-Lago for the backstabbing politics of Washington, D.C. and the tensions at the White House.

-Trump may not have asked Stern for his advice, but clearly, the former AGT judge is ready to talk him out of the job that he was elected into.
+Stern has not been able to comprehend why Donald Trump, who at the age of 71, would ever want to give up his cushy life, gorgeous wife, and beautiful Mar-a-Lago for the backstabbing politics of Washington, D.C. and the tensions at the White House.
+Trump may not have asked Stern for his advice, but clearly, the former America’s Got Talent judge is ready to talk him out of the job that he was elected into.